 Bowling Green State University’s Master of Technology Management (MTM) degree, is to provide students with advanced skills and technical knowledge in construction management.
 Individuals pursuing the degree also develop the leadership skills needed to manage and direct complex construction projects.
 This innovative program aims to develop the broad competencies needed by today's well-rounded construction managers by offering variety of courses in construction management, business operations, and problem solving.

 Most of the students in the MTM-CM program hold a bachelor's degree in Construction Management/Engineering, Industrial Technology, Engineering Technology, and Applied Sciences.
 However, the program has welcomed students, from many different areas, that have the desire to study and work in the Construction Management field.
 The MTM program includes men and women from different parts of the world, part-time and full-time students, residents and commuters.
 Generous assistantship stipend and tuition scholarships are available for quality students on competitive basis.

-To earn a Master in Technology Management in Construction Management (MTM-CM), students must complete a minimum of 33 semester hours of study and must maintain at least a 3.0 grade point average.
-The course work is composed of four phases: (1) MTM Core Courses (2) Program concentration and (3) the Synthesis phase.
+To earn a Master of Technology Management in Construction Management (MTM-CM), students must complete a minimum of 30 semester hours of study and must maintain at least a 3.0 grade point average.
+The course work is composed of three phases: (1) MTM Core Courses (2) Program concentration and (3) the Synthesis phase.
 Specific courses that meet the requirements are selected by the student in consultations with the major advisor.

 Check the program's flowchart.

 TECH 6030 - Data Analysis and Decision Making

 Spring.
 Concepts of data analysis, distribution and probability, variance and inference, data and their uses, and other statistical analysis techniques, with technological and industrial applications.